MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 debug           No
 ```

-As an alternative, use kdnet.exe with out parameters to see if debugging is enabled.
-The output below, shows KDNET running on a system with debugging enabled on one NIC.
-This is the lower performance legacy setup.
+As an alternative, use kdnet.exe without parameters to see if debugging is enabled.
+The output below shows KDNET running on a system with debugging enabled on one NIC.
+This is the lower-performance legacy setup.

 ```console